kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

         - Create a NAT Gateway in public subnet in VPC
         - Add a route to NAT Gateway in route table associated with private subnet
         - resource in private subnet -> NAT Gateway -> IG -> Internet
+    - How can resources in private subnet connect to AWS Services privately
+        - Use VPC Endpoints
+        - Create a VPC endpoint -> Associate it with a route table of the private subnet(generally default RT)
+        - Now traffic in private subnet will flow through VPC endpoint instead of NAT gateway in the public subnet